TheKikGen/MPC-LiveXplore/README.md

 - IamX sdcard image (beta preliminary release)
 - Simple bootstrap (without MPC and Force assets) sdcard image

+Ssh images for MPC and Force are also included in bootstrap images, and then can be used to unlock ssh too.
 Important : IamForce and IamX bootstrap modules are absolutely not recommended for production.

 To flash a sdcard image, I recommend to use Balena [Etcher](https://www.balena.io/etcher/).
 This is secure.
 You need a usb/sdcard at less of 4G of capacity.